camunda-cloud/camunda-platform-7-kubernetes-example/docs/2019-05-camunda-bpm-on-kubernetes.md

 - Need to scrub camunda-cloud-240911 from files
 - Note about prometheus configuration servicemonitors

- ## Authors

-[Alastair Firth](https://github.com/afirth) is a Senior Site Reliability Engineer on the Camunda Cloud team.
-[Lars Lange](https://github.com/Langleu) is a Devops Engineer at Camunda.
+# Running Camunda BPM on Kubernetes

 Are you running Kubernetes now?
 Ready to move your Camunda BPM instances off of VMs, or just try it out on Kubernetes?
 We will address some common configurations and provide some building blocks you can tailor to your particular needs.

-A working knowledge of Kubernetes is assumed.
+## Authors

+- [Alastair Firth](https://github.com/afirth) is a Senior Site Reliability Engineer on the Camunda Cloud team.
+- [Lars Lange](https://github.com/Langleu) is a Devops Engineer at Camunda.

 ## TL:DR;

 ```
+go get sigs.k8s.io/kustomize
 git clone https://github.com/afirth/camunda-examples.git
 cd camunda-examples/camunda-bpm-demo
 make
 ```

-If you get errors please install Kustomize from HEAD (see prereqs)

 # What is Camunda BPM